 Dali liquefied more timepieces later in life, creating two more paintings exploring these same Surreal symbols, but it’s this first painting from 1931 that caught the public’s attention in a big way.

 As soon as The Persistence of Memory was displayed in New York in 1932, Americans were obsessed with this eccentric, larger-than-life artist and his Surrealist paintings.

-Another of Dali’s iconic images are these towering, spindly-legged elephants, which are thought to signify war or conflict to the artist.
+Another of Dali’s iconic images is these towering, spindly-legged elephants, which are thought to signify war or conflict to the artist.

 This Surrealist scene shows them carrying the temptations of lust, sex, and power on their backs, directly towards the emaciated figure of Saint Anthony, who appears battered but not beaten by their approach.

 Sex and the subconscious played a significant role in Dali’s work, especially during his 20s and 30s.
 It was his deep interest in Freudian psychoanalysis and the psychological meaning of dreams that led to his first Surrealist period, which contains many of his most famous desert dreamscapes.

 This painting in particular brings together several motifs seen throughout his larger body of work.

 3: Galatea of the Spheres

 This piece was created as an homage to his wife and lifelong muse, Gala, painted in expanding spheres.

 If you love Dali’s work, or even if you’re just learning about Salvador Dali right now, you should know that much of his inspiration came from Gala.